Shagilan/19AI547-Blockchain-for-Business/Ex_No_6_Blockchain-Based Passwordless Authentication (Using Public-Private Key Cryptography).md

 Step 2: Login Process
 When logging in, the user signs a random challenge message using their private key.

+Step 3: Signature Verification
+The backend or smart contract verifies the signed challenge using the user’s public key to confirm their identity.

+ Step 4: Nonce Management
+Generate a new random nonce (challenge) each time a user attempts to log in to prevent replay attacks.

+ Step 5: Session Token Generation
+After successful verification, issue a temporary session token (JWT) for authenticated access without needing to sign every request.

 The smart contract verifies the signature using the user’s public key.